MicrosoftDocs/altspace-vr/altspace-vr/world-building/upgrading-content-to-the-latest-unity.md

 # Updating Content to the Latest Unity Version

-## Moving to Unity 2020.3
+## Moving to Unity 2020.3.9

-Starting today, AltspaceVR has upgraded to the latest version of Unity (2020.3).
+Starting today, AltspaceVR has upgraded to a recent version of Unity (2020.3.9).
 In addition to some performance improvements, this update future-proofs us for forthcoming features that we're excited to incorporate.
 This change should be compatible with all existing content.
 If it isn't, feel free to contact support: altvr.com/support

-Though this move to 2020.3 hasn't affected user-generated content, in a few weeks we're making a change to AltspaceVR's stereo rendering mode, which will require users to update their content.
+Though this move to 2020.3.9 hasn't affected user-generated content, in a few weeks we're making a change to AltspaceVR's stereo rendering mode, which will require users to update their content.
 This upgrade to Single Pass Instancing will allow for significant performance improvements in your worlds.
 Keep in mind that this new build will no longer support backwards-compatibility with content from 2019.4 and older.
 It's urgent that all creator-owned content is updated as soon as possible to avoid breaking changes.
-Follow the guide below to update your content and ensure a smooth transition to Single Pass Instancing on Unity 2020.3.
+Follow the guide below to update your content and ensure a smooth transition to Single Pass Instancing on Unity 2020.3.9.

 > [!NOTE]
 > If you are regularly using content that is owned by someone else and has been shared with you, contact the world/kit owner and make sure they are planning to update their content.